 We keep large stock of stainless sheet material and can go from a design sketch to finished torque arm in your hands in as little as 1 week with quantities as low as 20 pieces.
 Unlike working with a standard job shops, you'll be dealing with a company that is well versed in all the intricacies and requirements for a hub motor torque arm.
 Please Contact Us via email if you would like to explore that option.

 General Torque Arm Info

-All of our torque arms are currently laser cut in the USA and assembled and finished in Canada.
+All of our torque arms manufactured from raw materials at our facilities in Vancouver, Canada.
 We use thick ¼" stainless steel plate for the anti-rotation slot and use industrial stainless steel hardware for all the fasteners as well.